 For more information see the Victorian Road Safety Road Rules 2009 rule 77.

 Giving way to emergency vehicles

 A driver must not move into the path of an approaching police or emergency vehicle displaying a flashing blue or red light (whether or not it is also displaying other lights) or sounding an alarm.
-If you are in the path of a vehicle like this, you must move out of its path as soon as you can do so safely, despite any other Road Rules.
+If you are in the path of a vehicle like this, you must move out of its path as soon as you can do so safely.